 To avoid visual obstruction or danger of collision, signs and information boards should be mounted by the side of the path (e.g. on the wall or fence surrounding the worksite) (Figure 3).
-To be readily noticeable, signs should be mounted at eye level (centre point of the text at 1.4-1.6 m).
+To be readily noticeable, signs should be mounted at eye level (1.4-1.6 m).
 The minimum clear height under a sign mounted above the path should be 2.2 m.
-In signs for temporary traffic arrangements, the letters, digits and symbols should be black on a yellow background.
-The typeface size on worksite signboards should be 25-40 mm, if access to the signboard is unobstructed; 70 100 mm, if the signboard is seen from a distance of 1-3 metres.
+In temporary signs, the letters, digits and symbols should be black on a yellow background.
+The typeface size on worksite signboards should be 30-45 mm, if access to the signboard is unobstructed; 80-100 mm, if the signboard is seen from a distance of 1-3 metres.